Non Hodgkin Lymphoma Clinical Trial

 Central nervous system (CNS) Status

-Participants with leukemia with the following CNS status are eligible only in the absence of neurologic symptoms suggestive of CNS leukemia, such as cranial nerve palsy:
+Participants with leukemia with CNS 1 and 2 disease are eligible in the absence of exclusion criteria

-Participants of child-bearing or child-fathering potential must be willing to practice birth control from the time of enrollment on this study and for four months after receiving lymphodepletion (LD)
+Participants of child-bearing or child-fathering potential must be willing to practice effective birth control from the time of enrollment until four months following lymphodepletion (LD)

 Participants who are breastfeeding or plan to breastfeed must agree to discontinue/postpone breastfeeding while on study therapy and until 1 month after the administration of CAR.